ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [CSS+JS] How to animate cycling through a list of words or phrases

 I use this on the home page.
-It's the common text animation that loops through a list of words or phrases.
+It’s the common text animation that loops through a list of words or phrases.

 All you need to do is: